Close Menu

 Gameplay variety and mechanics

 The controls are surprisingly snappy for a top-down setup.
 Directional aiming takes a moment to master, but switching between aiming and strafing is seamless, while the borgs’ slight sluggishness adds strategic depth.
-Even these fighting machines need a weak point to keep things interesting.
+Even these death machines need a weak point to keep things interesting.

 The current preview state

 While the game is mid-development, the current state already offers much to be enthusiastic about.
 As of now, we feel the production level on many aspects is right up there with similar games that took the multiplatform route and used 16-bit generation as a starting point.
-While we have our thoughts about the graphics, much more we hope that Retro Sumus is able to work out the humor angle more throughout the stages still in development.
+While we have our thoughts about the graphics, much more we hope that Retro Sumus is able to work out the humor angle throughout the stages that are still in development.
 Its current outset should be well suited to add more world building and a bit more satirical take on this topic of choice.

 Sovietborg’s Indigigo campaign

 Along with the game versions and Pelican boxes, Retro Sumus also offers up custom made SovietBorg-styled Mega Drives, Dreamcasts and even PCs to be backed.
-Unfortunately no visuals of these perks are available on the campaign page as of now, but, it is a unique way to back the campaign is the least we can say.
+Unfortunately no visuals of these perks are available on the campaign page as of now, but, it is a unique way to back the campaign, is the least we can say.

 dreamcast Genesis Mega Drive neo geo pc picks preview retro